 Up to 50 separate breakout rooms can be created, and the host can pre-assign attendees to specific rooms.
 A total of 200 participants can join between all the rooms, and each room will function like a stand-alone Zoom meeting.
 Cloud recording, however, is limited to the main room.
 Like some of the more advanced Zoom features, your organization will need to be a subscriber to a paid plan to have this feature.

 Step 1: Sign in to the Zoom web portal.

 Step 3: Under the Meeting tab, make sure that the Breakout Room option is enabled.
-You may also want to select the Allow Host to Assign Participants to Breakout Rooms When Scheduling option as well to give your meeting host the ability to pre-assign you to specific room(s) before the meeting starts.
+You may want to select the Allow Host to Assign Participants to Breakout Rooms When Scheduling option as well to let meeting hosts have the ability to pre-assign participants to specific rooms before the meeting starts.

 In a Zoom session, the host will have access to the Breakout Rooms in their videoconferencing menu.
 The host will be able to jump between the different rooms to talk to the participants.

 Whichever advance features you enable in Zoom, remember to always follow common best practices for videoconferencing to ensure all your team meetings run smoothly.

 How to always start a meeting with a muted mic

 Zoom also allows you to change settings so that you always enter a meeting with a muted mic.
 This is a good protocol and polite to other users, since entering with a live mic can cause sudden noises or bursts of static that can be disruptive.